 In "Joan is Awful," we are taken to the near future where advanced technology leads to an online media streaming service creating lifelike simulations of viewers’ lives.
 Poor Joan Tait discovers that her life is being dramatised in almost real-time and streamed to millions of viewers via a TV adaptation of Joan's life, which has mysteriously appeared on the streaming platform.
 Joan is stunned to find out that agreed to taking part in the series by accepting the terms and conditions of fictional streaming service ‘Streamberry’ when setting up her account.

 Like so many of us, Joan had just clicked ‘accept’ without reading the terms of the contract.
 Who can relate?
 Full disclosure: I’m raising my hand here – I’ve had an itunes account since 2004.
-Have I read the terms when the pop up on my phone screen?
+Have I read the terms when they pop up on my phone screen?
 Not once.
 Do I use the button to skip to the end of my games console’s user agreement so I can get on with my game?
 You betcha!
 But do I read the contract terms when I’m taking out finance, agreeing for work to my house, buying a holiday…?
 100% of the time.
 I’m that guy.
 I’ve made a car salesperson wait while I’m reading the finance agreement!

 So one of the key themes that resonated with me as a litigator is the significance of contract terms and how they are incorporated upon signature.
 Whether you read them or not…